-A typical example of her work is to be found in her treatment of sinking of the womb, particularly after pregnancy.
+A typical example of her work is to be found in her treatment of uterine prolapse, particularly after pregnancy.
 Recommending gymnastics, self-massage and healthy diet, she maintained that this condition was not inevitable, even at a time of multiple births.
 In this respect, she noted wide scope for work by midwives, who had up till then never received adequate training in those areas.
 She urged the overall strengthening of women’s bodies from early childhood on and education in “purposeful nutrition.”

 Her medical reputation was ensured by the efforts of G. Wolkheimer.
 Every textbook of internal medicine and every medical lexicon refers to the Hirsch Effect.
 The State of Israel honored her by including her in its Gallery of Famous Jewish Scientists in Jerusalem.
 Since mid-September 1995 a bronze bust by Susanne Wehland in the old lecture hall for internal medicine at the Charité keeps alive the memory of Prussia’s first woman professor.

 “Ein Betrag von der Lehre von der Glykolyse.”
 Strasbourg 1903.

 “Körperkultur der Frau.”
 Berlin, Vienna: 1913.